hydro-7/Gaussian-Mixture-Models-using-Expectation-Maximization/README.md

 $$

 **NOTE:** This is the gradient used in the **M-step** of the EM algorithm for updating $\mu_k$.

+Now, using all these results we can derive the parameter updation equations that we use in the EM algorithm.
+This will show that the algorithm is optimal for finding an optimum for the log likelihood function.

 %% ####################################################################################################################################################################### %%